quixio/quix-streams/docs/publish.md

 === "Python"

       - `buffer.buffer_timeout`: The maximum duration in milliseconds for which the buffer will be held before releasing the data.
 A packet of data is released when the configured timeout value has elapsed from the last data received in the buffer.
       - `buffer.packet_size`: The maximum packet size in terms of number of timestamps.
 Each time the buffer has this number of timestamps, the packet of data is released.
       - `buffer.time_span_in_nanoseconds`: The maximum time between timestamps in nanoseconds.
 When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.
       - `buffer.time_span_in_milliseconds`: The maximum time between timestamps in milliseconds.
 When the difference between the earliest and latest buffered timestamp surpasses this number the packet of data is released.
 Note: This is a millisecond converter on top of `time_span_in_nanoseconds`.
 They both work with the same underlying value.
       - `buffer.custom_trigger_before_enqueue`: A custom function which is invoked **before** adding a new timestamp to the buffer.
 If it returns true, the packet of data is released before adding the timestamp to it.
       - `buffer.custom_trigger`: A custom function which is invoked **after** adding a new timestamp to the buffer.
 If it returns true, the packet of data is released with the entire buffer content.
       - `buffer.filter`: A custom function to filter the incoming data before adding it to the buffer.
 If it returns true, data is added, otherwise it isn’t.

 === "C\#"

       - `Buffer.BufferTimeout`: The maximum duration in milliseconds for which the buffer will be held before releasing the data.
 A packet of data is released when the configured timeout value has elapsed from the last data received in the buffer.
       - `Buffer.PacketSize`: The maximum packet size in terms of number of timestamps.
 Each time the buffer has this number of timestamps, the packet of data is released.
       - `Buffer.TimeSpanInNanoseconds`: The maximum time between timestamps in nanoseconds.
 When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.
       - `Buffer.TimeSpanInMilliseconds`: The maximum time between timestamps in milliseconds.
 When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.
-Note: This is a millisecond converter on top of `time_span_in_nanoseconds`.
+Note: This is a millisecond converter on top of `TimeSpanInNanoseconds`.
 They both work with the same underlying value.
       - `Buffer.CustomTriggerBeforeEnqueue`: A custom function which is invoked **before** adding a new timestamp to the buffer.
 If it returns true, the packet of data is released before adding the timestamp to it.
       - `Buffer.CustomTrigger`: A custom function which is invoked **after** adding a new timestamp to the buffer.
 If it returns true, the packet of data is released with the entire buffer content.
       - `Buffer.Filter`: A custom function to filter the incoming data before adding it to the buffer.
 If it returns true, data is added, otherwise it isn’t.

 #### Examples